 - Locations: Arizona, Utah

-When it comes to national park road trips, the Grand Circle can’t be beat!
+When it comes to the best national park road trips, the Grand Circle Road Trip can’t be beat!
 Whether you have one or two weeks to go on a great American vacation, this Western national parks driving loop is packed full of adventure.

 Grand Canyon National Park

-Arizona houses 227 miles of breathtaking views at Grand Canyon National Park.
+Arizona houses 277 miles of breathtaking views at Grand Canyon National Park.
 As one of the Seven Natural Wonders of the World, visitors will not be disappointed by the sights and sounds on the trails leading down to the Colorado River.
 If you’re looking for that picture-perfect view of the Grand Canyon, don’t miss the Skywalk!
 While the South Rim is more popular for hiking and mule-riding, the higher elevation of the North Rim offers a secluded experience for those unafraid of going off the beaten path.

 Zion National Park

 Driving from the Grand Canyon to Zion National Park is quick and full of awe-inspiring views!
 Once you arrive at Zion, you’ll be met with one-of-a-kind arches, sandstone cliffs, and emerald pools.
 Go birdwatching to see 291 different species, try canyoneering, or choose to go camping in a national park during this leg of the Grand Circle road trip.

 Bryce Canyon National Park

-With the largest collection of hoodoos in the world, it’s easy to see why Bryce Canyon National Park is required on your Grand Circle road trip itinerary.
-Catch a sunset, head out for backcountry hiking, or plan your trip around annual events like GeoFest and the Astronomy Festival.
+With the largest collection of hoodoos in the world, it’s easy to see why Bryce Canyon National Park should be included on your Grand Circle road trip itinerary.
+Catch gorgeous views at Sunset Point, head out for backcountry hiking, or plan your trip around annual summer events like the Geology Festival and the Astronomy Festival.

 Capitol Reef National Park

-Utah is home to many of the best national parks in the U.S. because of its red rock cliffs, canyons, domes, and more!
+Capitol Reef National Park is considered one of the best national parks in the U.S. because of its red rock cliffs, canyons, domes, and more!
 Get your fill of hiking and backpacking, or test your rock climbing skills among the cliff falls.
-If you want an activity that’s less challenging, observe the unique rock formations that create the Waterpocket Fold on a scenic drive.
+If you want an activity that’s less challenging, observe the unique rock formations that create the Waterpocket Fold on the Capitol Reef National Park Scenic Drive.

 Arches National Park

-Named for innumerable red-rock archways, Arches National Park is sure to take your breath away.
+Named for its innumerable red-rock archways, Arches National Park is sure to take your breath away.
 Try your hand at rock climbing, enjoy horseback riding, or stick around until nighttime to stargaze at more than 2,500 stars in the night sky.

 Canyonlands National Park

 Round out your two-week national park road trip in southeastern Utah at Canyonlands National Park.
-Divided by the Colorado River, the different areas of the park offer extraordinary experiences and views of the buttes, canyons, and spires.
+Divided by the Colorado River, the different areas of this desert national park offer extraordinary experiences and views of the buttes, canyons, and spires.
 Enjoy water activities including canoeing, sea-kayaking, whitewater rafting, and more!

 Rocky Mountain Road Trip